eldoma/guestbook/README.md

 <<<<<<< HEAD
 # guestbook coding project
-# Made with Docker, staged by Kubernetes on OpenShift
+# Built with Docker, components by Kubernetes on OpenShift using Redis for Persistent Storage
 >>>>>>> - Clone the repo [ ! -d 'guestbook' ] && git clone [ https://github.com/source-repo]

 - cd guestbook